sh1boot/sh1boot.github.io/_posts/2025-11-22-evenly-distirbuted-colours.md

 <figcaption>OKLCh((n/ρ² % 1 &times; .25 + .63) .12 (n / ρ % 1 &times; 360&deg;))</figcaption>
 </figure>

-## Varying three axes
+## Varying all three parameters

-Next step is to make adjustments to all three; but only modest adjustments so that all results still have strong contrast with the background colour.
+Next step is to make adjustments to all three parameters; but only modest adjustments so that all results still have strong contrast with the background colour.

 I don't know of a name for what comes after Golden and Plastic, but its value is g=1.22074408460575947536, and the reciprocals of the powers are (0.8191725134, 0.6710436067, 0.5497004779).

-The lightness figure needs compression to ensure we don't wander too far.
+The lightness figure needs compression to ensure things don't wander too far and start failing to meet the original contrast limitation.

 <figure>
 <div class="example">